mk-fg/fgtk/README.rst

 Main purpose is to turn anything that has audio track in it into podcast for an audio player.

-Can process several source files or URLs (either audio content-type or URL for youtube-dl) in parallel, displays progress (from ``ffmpeg -progress`` pipe), python3/asyncio.
+Can process several source files or URLs (whatever youtube-dl accepts) in parallel, split large files into chunks (processed concurrently), displays progress (from ``ffmpeg -progress`` pipe), python3/asyncio.

-loudnorm filter and libebur128 are fairly recent additions to ffmpeg (3.1 release, 2016-06-27), and might not be enabled/available in distros by default (e.g. not enabled on Arch as of 2016-09-27).
+loudnorm filter and libebur128 are fairly recent additions to ffmpeg (3.1 release, 2016-06-27), and might not be enabled/available in distros by default (e.g. not enabled on Arch as of 2017-02-02).

 Needs youtube-dl installed if URLs are specified instead of regular files.